DS4200-S23-Class/project-nick-nino-krish/README.md

 1. Resources to support this assignment are provided in the Resources section below.

-1. Create a GitHub Page for your repo and add the link to your GitHub Page above where you see `[insert your hyperlink here](insert your hyperlink here)` (if you put the link inside of the `[]` and the `()` you will get a clickable hyperlink).
+2. Create a GitHub Page for your repo and add the link to your GitHub Page above where you see [https://ds4200-s23-class.github.io/project-nick-nino-krish/](https://ds4200-s23-class.github.io/project-nick-nino-krish/)

+(if you put the link inside of the `[]` and the `()` you will get a clickable hyperlink).

-1. The index.html file included in this repo outlines the major sections required for the website hosting your final project visualization tool.
+3. The index.html file included in this repo outlines the major sections required for the website hosting your final project visualization tool.
 You may add additional styling, but do not delete any sections as we will check and grade all of them after your final submission at the end of the semester.
 You will not fill in all sections right away, each of the following project milestones will specify which sections you are expected to work on.

-1. All styling should be done via an *external* stylesheet (no styling should be done inline).
+4. All styling should be done via an *external* stylesheet (no styling should be done inline).

-1. All js should be included via an *external* javascript file (no javascript code should be included in your html file).
+5. All js should be included via an *external* javascript file (no javascript code should be included in your html file).

-1. Please see the project overview and pm assignments for specific assignment requirements.
+6. Please see the project overview and pm assignments for specific assignment requirements.

 ## Python Simple Server